+The Intent IOC includes implicitIntentIndex used to indicate whether the discovery of implicit information is enabled.
+In case the MnS consumer wants the MnS producer to discover the implicit information like additional intent expectation which is not explicitly pointed out, the implicitIntentIndex will be “True”.

 6.2.1.2.1.2 Attributes

 The Intent IOC includes attributes inherited from Top IOC (defined in 3GPP TS 28.622 [6]) and the following attributes.